 - Sudden disasters like a car accident

-- Again, this list is not exclusive and other major life changes can trigger an adjustment disorder.
+- Again, this list is not exclusive, and other significant life changes can trigger an adjustment disorder.

 In addition to therapy, some mental health professionals may recommend medication to help with sleep, ease depression, or subside anxiety.
 If these treatments are successful, the symptoms should diminish.
 However, if the trigger is not removed from the person’s life, there is a chance that the symptoms will return.